NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ---

-# EZ WildApricot Inspector & Editor
+# Using the Inspector & Editor

 Using the Inspector & Editor, you can use to view the styling and targeting information of the various elements on your website, as well as make modifications to your EZ WildApricot Web Designer configuration files.
 This information is necessary when updating your configuration and translation files.